axelor/axelor-mobile/README.md

 - Install debug android APK : `yarn android`
 - Start Metro for development : `yarn start`
 - Create release AP : `cd android && ./gradlew app:assembleRelease`

+## Storybook

+The project provides a storybook to visualize the rendering of the different components available in the UI package.

+The stories are available in the `packages/ui/stories` folder.

+To start the storybook, just run the command `yarn storybook`.
+The storybook is then available at the following address: [localhost:6006](http://localhost:6006/).

+The official documentation of the storybook tool used is [here](https://storybook.js.org/).